decred/dcrdocs/docs/getting-started/user-guides/dcrwallet-tickets.md

 * `dcrctl --wallet purchaseticket "default" 50 1 "" 5` would purchase 5 tickets, as the 5th argument (`numtickets`) is set to 5.
 * `dcrctl --wallet purchaseticket "default" 50 1 "" 5 "" 0 100000` would purchase 5 tickets that would expire from the mempool if not mined by block 100,000, as the 8th argument (`expiry`) is set to 100000.

-Be sure to check for a fee war event and adjust your ticketfee before purchase by issuing the `dcrctl --wallet setticketfee <fee rate>` command.

 > Pool Tickets

 To purchase tickets with their voting rights delegated to a stakepool, we have to use the full `purchaseticket` command.